xXMiroXx/weather-app/README.md

 Configure port const variable to ur preferable port and run the server using node
 ## Features
 * Using ZipCode in (US) to get Weather back appended with ur comment about and date

+* Configure temp units as needed to be in app